RickMelendez/holbertonschool-hbnb-db/README.md

 ## Some things to note

 - Doesn't implement the place_amenities `endpoints` yet.
-- The repositories impletented are `FileRepository` and `MemoryRepository`, and also has a placeholder for a `DBRepository`.
+- The repositories implemented are `FileRepository` and `MemoryRepository`, and also has a placeholder for a `DBRepository`.
 - The `MemoryRepository` doesn't persists the data between runs.
 - The `FileRepository` persists the data in a JSON file by default called `data.json`.
 - It was designed at first to work with memory just to test the tests.